coderside/CoderSide/README.rst

 | It's role is to gather all the results come from GitHubNode, LinkedInNode, TwitterNode & KloutNode.
 | While building the final result, it sends through the stream (grey arrow from GathererNode to Client) the current progress of the searching process.
 | Once all results have been gathered, it sends the final result to client and closes the stream.
+| In the case where the GathererNode doesn't receive all the result within a duration, he asks the HeadNode to stop it.

 Optimization
 ------------